 WGS84 Geographic Coordinate System, Version 2

 CGCS2000 Geographic Coordinate System

 Mobile scenes only allow ground as an elevation surface.
-Custom surfaces are not supported in ArcGIS Runtime SDK or Scene Viewer.
+Custom surfaces are not supported in ArcGIS Maps SDKs or Scene Viewer.
 The elevation source or sources defining the ground surface must be a supported source.
 For more information on working with elevation surfaces, see Elevation surfaces.
 For detailed steps on creating tile packages with LERC, see Create an offline scene.

 |Elevation source||Supported in mobile scene package|